BrianHicks/brianthicks.com/content/post/composing-decoders-like-lego.md

 Elm's decoders are like that.
 It sounds like a ridiculous claim to make, but they are.
-A decoder exposes a standard interface can snap together in any way you can think up.
+A decoder exposes a standard interface that can snap together in any way you can think up.
 The docs say it best:

 > Represents a way of decoding JSON values.